-This section may not exceed ten (10) pages and may only include any project Letter(s) of Support and Commitment regarding services for Indian children.
+This section may not exceed ten (10) pages.
+It may include:

+- Letter(s) of Support and Commitment regarding services for Indian children, and - Endnotes, a bibliography, charts and graphs that are cited within the Proposal Narrative.

 Youth Reinvestment Project Work Plan